2016 Spring Runoff Conference

 The Spring Runoff Conference is held annually on the Campus of Utah State University hosted by the USU Water Initiative.
-This year's conference is supported by the Utah Water Research Laboratory, the Utah State University College of Natural Resources, the Utah State University Ecology Center, and iUTAH.
+This year's conference is supported by the Utah Water Research Laboratory, the Utah State University College of Engineering, the Utah State University Department of Civil and Environmental Engineering, the Utah State University Ecology Center, and iUTAH.

 The conference provides a forum for interdisciplinary sharing and exchange of ideas on water-related issues in Utah and the Intermountain Region extending to all aspects of water science, ecology, policy, engineering, and management.
 Topic areas include hydrology, water resources, water policy, water and society, water quality, water use and conservation, economics, climate change, soils, groundwater, snow hydrology, ecosystems, limnology and water computation, and information systems.

 Dates: Tuesday and Wednesday, April 5 and 6, 2016

 - Information for presenters

 - Student Poster Competition